 Mary White grew up with a profound love of the outdoors.
 Known affectionately as “Miss Mary,” she had a reputation for her independence, intelligence, and charm.
 She loved rugged outdoor camping and horseback riding.
 She had an engaging optimism and “believed just about anything was possible.”
 She focused her energy and optimism on young women.
 Camp Mary White personified her spirit, love of nature, and desire to encourage young women while having fun in a nurturing environment.

 Mary White served as the camp director from its inception through most of the 1930s.
-She went on to become a professional Girl Scout and trained other out-of-state Girl Scout councils.
+She went on to become a professional Girl Scout leader and trained other out-of-state Girl Scout councils.
 Later in life she directed New Mexico State University’s women’s residence hall and in the early 1950s she moved to El Paso to become director of Texas Western College’s Bell Hall.
-Throughout her life she remained active with Camp Mary White and retained her residence in the family’s neighboring Muleshoe Ranch.
+Throughout her life, she remained active with Camp Mary White and retained her residence in the family’s neighboring Muleshoe Ranch.

 Today, many of the women influenced by their stay at Camp Mary White have banded together to restore the old camp to its original grandeur.
 This, in and of itself, is testimony to the value of Miss Mary’s life’s work.